 All drinking fountains have been capped and shut off, to avoid shared usage.
 At least two water bottle fillers have been installed at each school; students and staff are encouraged to bring their own water bottles to school.

-Each bus is cleaned nightly by a dedicated cleaning team; the busses are cleaned utilizing electrostatic sprayers that disinfect in hard to reach places, along with electrochemically activated Solutions (ECAS) similar to products used inside the schools.
+Each bus is cleaned nightly by a dedicated cleaning team; the buses are cleaned utilizing electrostatic sprayers that disinfect in hard-to-reach places, along with electrochemically activated Solutions (ECAS) similar to products used inside the schools.

 The District has a responder van; this is a vehicle that is equipped with electrostatic sprayers, electrochemical activation solution and equipment, pump sprayers, and 100-foot hose with sprayer.
 The van and electrostatic sprayers will be able to respond immediately should a space need special cleaning.
 The van will also be used for routine cleaning of playground equipment, athletic areas, bleachers, and any other outdoor/indoor general need.

 Areas of the school used by a COVID-19 positive individual will be closed off until proper cleaning and disinfection procedures have been completed.
 All areas utilized by the COVID-19 positive person will be cleaned/disinfected (bathrooms, common areas, etc.).
 In many cases, the disinfecting will commence immediately after the district is informed of the positive case.
 Facility Operations will dispatch cleaning staff and they will utilize the electrostatic sprayers to disinfect all identified areas that the positive person came in contact with.